pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 ### Rename Column

-Rename column which has foreign key or references, should also need to update the related child/parent table info.
+Rename column which has foreign keys or references should also need to update the related child/parent table info.

 ```sql
 create table t1 (id int key,a int, index(a));